 Iconic attractions of Oswestry and The Welsh Borderlands

 Wow!
-Iconic attractions of Oswestry and The Welsh Borderlands are stunning.
-You may not know Oswestry too well though you will be familiar with some of our more famous historic attractions.
-Don’t miss the iron age hill fort of Old Oswestry, two world heritage sites of Pontcysyllte and Ironbridge and castles in both Shropshire and North Wales – Whittington and Chirk.
+Iconic attractions of Oswestry and The Welsh Borderlands are unforgettable.
+You may not know Oswestry too well but you will be familiar with some of our most famous historic attractions.
+Don’t miss the iron age hillfort of Old Oswestry, the UNESCO world heritage sites of Pontcysyllte and Chirk Aqueducts or wonderful border castles – Chirk, Powis and Whittington.

 -